-Considering the vast majority of LSAT Logical Reasoning questions will have an argument in their stimulus, and the vast majority of those arguments will contain some sort of flawed reasoning, I thought I would take a moment to address a variety of the flaws that tend to appear with some frequency.
-In a series of posts I’ll examine a number of common mistakes that authors on the test make, which should prove useful for both Flaw in the Reasoning questions (a type that accounts for about 15% of all LR questions), as well as other question types that require you to respond to argumentation.
+The majority of LSAT Logical Reasoning questions have an argument in their stimulus and most will contain some sort of flawed reasoning.
+In this series, we will address a variety of the flaws that tend to appear with some frequency.
+I’ll examine common mistakes that authors on the test make.
+This should prove useful for Flaw in the Reasoning questions (which account for about 15% of LR questions.)
+It should also help with other question types that require you to respond to argumentation.

-I say that most test takers should already be familiar with this flawed strategy of arguing because it is an often-favored style of rebuttal for a lot of people in daily life (particularly children and, sadly, politicians; I’ll leave it to you to consider the extent of similarity between those two groups).
-Consider an example:
+You’re likely familiar with this because it’s an often-favored style of rebuttal, particularly with children and, sadly, politicians.
+I’ll leave you to consider the extent of similarity between those two groups.
+Consider this example:

 “Mayor Jones’ anti-DUI campaign should not be taken seriously.
 After all, the mayor himself was cited for driving under the influence in college.”

-Has the statement that the mayor once committed the crime he is seeking to prevent really shown that his campaign should be ignored?
+Should the mayor’s campaign be ignored based on the statement that he committed the very crime he is seeking to prevent?
 Of course not.
-The merits of the campaign are left unchallenged by an attack on the person himself, so this argument against the mayor is a poor (flawed) one.
+An attack on the person leaves the merits of the campaign left unchallenged.
+Therefore, this argument against the mayor is a poor (flawed) one.

-Typically source arguments will be easy to spot on the LSAT, as they almost always take one of two identifiable forms:
+Source arguments can be easy to spot on the LSAT, as they almost always take one of two identifiable forms:

 - Focusing on the actions of the source (as in the example above).